JayArch97/capstone_project/README.md

 Regarding the deployment through App Engine, the information was entered to a yaml file, and it was documented to show html, text, images, javascript and css archives, so the webpage can be presented correctly.

-The SSH does not detect the browser, however, it provides the link, so we can access the website manually.
+The cli does not detect the browser, however, it provides the link, so we can access the website manually.